 (Location: 1hr drive to Palm Beach, then 10 minute ferry ride)

-As mentioned above, you’ll get off the boat at Great Mackerel Beach to head to Resolute beach but there’s absolutely no reason why you wouldn’t stay at Great Mackerel.
 It’s a beautiful beach with a great peaceful energy to it.
 We always divide our time between this beach and Resolute when we catch the ferry over.

 8. Frazer and Bongon Beach, Munmorah National Park, Central Coast